 At A level, results in 2018 demonstrated a competitive and strong performance from our sixth form students, with 21% of grades at A*/A, 49% of the grades A*/B and 75% A*-/C. The high number of A* grades came from a range of subject areas including in the arts and design courses.

 There were also some exceptional individual achievements.
 Indip achieved 4 A* grades and deservedly gained a place at Imperial to study computing.
 Whilst Emily successfully achieved A*, A , A grades to secure her place at Cambridge university to read English.

 Students from the Greenshaw Sixth Form go on to study at some of the most prestigious higher education institutions in the country, both in established traditional courses, including medicine and dentistry and also increasingly in the creative arts.
 A full list of destinations can be downloaded here.

-In the new way that schools are being measured from September 2016, the average grade achieved is estimated to be B-, and the progress value +0.29.
+In the new way that schools are being measured, the average grade achieved is estimated to be B-, and the progress value +0.29.
 This means that our students attained around one quarter of a GCSE grade higher than national average progress in each of their subjects.

-A full list of our GCSE and A level results can be downloaded below.
+A full list of our GCSE and A level results will be available shortly.